hoangduytran/blender-manual/manual/sculpt_paint/sculpting/toolbar.rst

 These brushes generally move, pinch and magnify the mesh.

 :doc:`/sculpt_paint/sculpting/tools/pinch`
    Pulls vertices towards the center of the brush.
+Useful for polishing angles and creases.

 :doc:`/sculpt_paint/sculpting/tools/grab`
-   Selects a group of vertices and pulls them to follow the mouse.
+   Moves vertices along with the mouse.
+An essential brush for building shapes and adjusting proportions.

 :doc:`/sculpt_paint/sculpting/tools/elastic_deform`
    Used to simulate realistic deformations such as grabbing or twisting of :term:`Elastic` objects.

 :doc:`/sculpt_paint/sculpting/tools/snake_hook`
-   Pulls vertices along with the movement of the brush to create long, snake-like forms.
+   Pulls vertices along with the stroke to create long, snake-like forms.

 :doc:`/sculpt_paint/sculpting/tools/thumb`
-   Flattens the mesh in the brush area, while moving it in the direction of the brush stroke.
+   Same as *Grab* but moves vertices along the surface direction.
+Useful for preserving specific surfaces.

 :doc:`/sculpt_paint/sculpting/tools/pose`
-   Poses a model simulating an armature-like deformations.
+   Simulating an armature-like deformations.
+Useful for quick posing and transformations.

 :doc:`/sculpt_paint/sculpting/tools/nudge`
-   Moves vertices in the direction of the brush stroke.
+   Similar as *Thumb* but dynamically picks up vertices like the *Snake Hook*.
+   Useful for nudging something along the mesh surface.

 :doc:`/sculpt_paint/sculpting/tools/rotate`
-   Rotates vertices within the brush in the direction the cursor is moved.
+   Rotates vertices within the brush in the direction mouse.

 :doc:`/sculpt_paint/sculpting/tools/slide_relax`
-   Slides the topology of the mesh in the direction of the stroke without changing the geometrical shape of the mesh.
+   Slides the topology of the mesh in the direction of the stroke while preserving the geometrical shape of the mesh.
+   Also useful for redistributing topology where it is needed.

 :doc:`/sculpt_paint/sculpting/tools/boundary`
-   Transforms and deforms the mesh boundaries.
+   Transform mesh boundaries specifically with various deformations.

 General Brushes
 ===============